atarazana/minerva-operator/part1.md

     replicas: 3
 ```

 In the case of Minerva the CRD is simple, it comprises the next attributes:

 - **enabled**: boolean, mandatory (if `false` the operator should do nothing)
 - **initialized**: boolean (filled by the operator, tells if the resource has been checked and initialized properly)
-- CHANGE THISSSS
+- [TODO]

-The next command creates a Golang struct representation of an empty template of CRD and also a Controller (the piece of code in charge of reacting to Kubernetes events of interest to the operator).
+The next command creates an ansible role ...
+TODO explain

 ```sh
 operator-sdk create api --group ${APP_NAME} --version v1 --kind AppDefinition --generate-role